 (A full vowel is a long or short vowel.
 The short vowels do not include the ultra-short vowels.
 I.e., they do not include vocal shewa vowels, whether notated as simple shewa or ḥaṭef shewa.)

-(Above, we characterize some syllables as full-vowelled even though this is redundant, since we are using the masoretic notion of a syllable, in which all syllables are, by definition, full-vowelled, though they may have a letter with some notation for vocal shewa attached to them.)
+(Above, we characterize some syllables as full-vowelled even though this is redundant, since we are using the masoretic notion of a syllable, in which all syllables are, by definition, full-vowelled, though they may start with a letter with some notation for vocal shewa.)

 The use of gaʿya in these cases is not affected by the accent on the word.
 It occurs both with disjunctive and conjunctive accents.
 E.g.: